shopware/shopware/changelog/_unreleased/2022-10-19-fixed-malformed-sync-operations-issue-in-sync-api.md

 ---
 ___
 # Core
-* Attributes in `SyncOperation` class will be natively typed as they are, since v6.5.0.0
+* Changed to native types of attributes in `SyncOperation` class
 ___
 # API
-* Fixed malformed sync operations issue in Sync API
+* Changed malformed sync operations issue in Sync API